Data & Assessment

 Districts and schools in California have switched to a new statewide assessment system.
 The assessments focus on California Standards and are administered through a computerized testing system developed by the Smarter Balanced Assessment Consortium (SBAC).

-Over 3 million California students took Smarter Balanced Assessment Consortium (SBAC) end of year tests this spring.
-The SBAC measures California Standards achievement for grades 3 through 8 and 11 in English and mathematics.
-The annual state tests are one measure districts, parents, and communities can use to check school achievement.
-This blog post offers information on 2017 SBAC reports including report elements, types of reports, and timelines for release of information.
-Read more about 2017 SBAC reporting...
+Over 3 million students took the California Assessment of Student Progress and Performance (CAASPP) end of year tests this spring.
+The CAASPP tests (also known as the "SBAC") measures California Standards achievement for grades 3 through 8 and 11 in English and mathematics.
+This blog post offers information on 2018 CAASPP reports including report elements, types of reports, and timelines for release of information..
+Read more about 2018 CAASPP reporting...

 Additional SBAC Resource Pages